Best Camping Tables of 2025

 The setup was easy to figure out and simple to break down, while the carrying sleeve not only protected the table during storage (aka being thrown into the bed of a truck with the rest of the camping gear and dragged over a beach by an enthusiastic 6-year-old), but made transport one-handed easy.
 So easy, in fact, that the author’s younger brother could easily carry the table across the yard with his other arm in a sling.

 The materials REI chose and the construction of this table point towards a long and sturdy life for the Camp Prep Table.
-We loved its versatility, its ease of use, its sturdy and well-crafted design, and most of all — its capacity to seat up to four people comfortably.
+We loved its versatility, its ease of use, its sturdy and well-crafted design, and most of all — its capacity to comfortably seat up to four people in standard height camp chairs comfortably.
 This all stacked up to make the REI Camp Table the Best Overall Camp Table for most outdoor activities.

 Best Cook Station Camping Table: GCI Outdoor Outdoor Slim-Fold Cook Station